salt-formulas/salt-formula-nginx/README.rst

               port: 443

 SSL using already deployed key and cert file.

-Note that cert file should already contain CA cert and complete chain.
+.. note:: The cert file should already contain CA cert and
+          complete chain.

 .. code-block:: yaml